lindelius/php-jwt/README.md

 }
 ```

 After a JWT has been issued by your PHP application it should be included in all future requests (to secured endpoints) by the application making the requests.
-It's up to you to decide how the JWT should be included.
+It is up to you to decide how the JWT should be included.

-For all secured endpoints you need to verify that a JWT is included and that it's valid.
+For all secured endpoints you need to verify that a JWT is included and that it is valid.
 You can do so by using the included `JWT::decode()` method.

 ```php
 $decodedJwt = JWT::decode($jwt, PRIVATE_KEY);
 ```

-This will both decode and verify that the included JWT is actually valid.
+This will both decode and verify that the included JWT is valid.
 If you need to do this in two steps, first decode it and then check whether it is valid, you can do so by setting the method's `$verify` flag to `false`.
-Although, in this case you will have to extract the signature from the included JWT yourself and pass it to the `JWT::verify()` method.
+Although, in this case you will have to extract the signature from the included JWT yourself and then pass it to the `JWT::verify()` method.

 ```php
 function verify($jwt)